What’s New in the 2026 AMC8 Math Competition Syllabus? Registration Methods? Event Details? Academic Value? Plus AMC8 Introductory Handout

 Electronic Certificate Download 6–8 weeks after the exam Official certificates require patience.

-Exam Format: For the first time in 2026, the China region will simultaneously offer both online and offline test modes.
+Exam Format: The China region offers both online (home-based) and offline (on-campus) test modes.
 Candidates can flexibly choose based on their actual situation.
 The exam lasts 40 minutes, consists of 25 multiple‑choice questions, and has a maximum score of 25 points (1 point for each correct answer, no deduction for incorrect or unanswered questions).

 IV.
 Academic Advancement Value